 As a convenience to customers and to ensure you have a valid delivery address you can add Postcode Anywhere to the site.
 The feature is included in the service but the lookups themselves need to be paid for by purchasing ‘Credit Packs’.
 We will purchase these on your behalf and invoice you for them.

 In many situations regular customers may have the stock codes of the goods they require from printed catalogues you have previously supplied them.
-In this case customers can have the option to make quick orders by simply entering in the stock code of the item they wish to purchase.
-The product will be found and entered into their shopping basket.
+In this case customers can have the option to make quick orders through your website by simply entering in the stock code of the item they wish to purchase.
+Shopfront’s seamless ecommerce integration means that the product will be found and entered into their shopping basket.

 Pay by SagePay